Before application

 Please check our formalities website for the detailed to-do list.
 We strongly recommend that you take care of all formalities while still in Stuttgart.
 By the way: De-registration with the town hall can be managed via e-mail.

-An exchange at the University of Stuttgart typically lasts one to two semesters, depending on the agreement between your home university and the University of Stuttgart.
+An exchange at the University of Stuttgart typically lasts one to two semesters, depending on for how many semesters you have been nominated by your home university.

-If you wish to extend your stay for an additional semester, you can contact the International Office (IZ).
-Please reach out as early as possible to discuss the possibilities and requirements for an extension.
+If you wish to extend your stay for a second semester, you can contact the International Office (IZ).
+Please reach out as early as possible to discuss your options and requirements for an extension.

 International Office